Sudan-Digital-Archive/sudan-digital-archive-frontend/README.md

 to embed web archives in the browser.
 This is cool but it was quite fiddly to make it work in React.
 Things to note:

-- It uses two scripts, both of which are in the `public/replay` directory.
+- It uses two scripts, one which is in the `public/replay` directory.
-- The documentation suggests dynamically loading these; I got more reliable results by `curl`ing the output of the js deliver content and writing them to file.
+  The other is injected into `index.html`.
 - The replay web component handles service worker stuff out of the box.
 You DO NOT need to add this into the app; the web component does it for you.
-- The web component does need access to a `ui.js` file, which is served in a `<script>` tag from `index.html`.
 - This replay web component does not play well with React router.
 This cost me hours of dev time to debug.
 Apart from requests to `/replay/sw.js` and `/replay/ui.js`, React router must not intercept any requests to `/replay/*`.
 The replay web